+Weight management is more than just weight loss.
+It is much more involved than that.
+It is more about achieving the optimum weight based on a person's lifestyle, eating habits, age, living conditions, and gender.
 Nutritionists and counselors run programs to manage a person's weight.
 Part of achieving optimum weight is to gain an understanding of metabolism which is the body's ability to burn calories instead of storing them as fat.
 Metabolism decreases with age which is one of the big reasons why we gain weight as we get older.
 Thus, you want to look for ways to

 Lifestyle Changes to Boost Metabolism

 There are lifestyle changes you can make to boost metabolism and these include: • Not starving yourself • Eating breakfast • Doing aerobic exercise • Doing strength training exercise • Getting the proper amount of rest • Consuming meals earlier in the days • Eating healthy snacks throughout the day When you do anything that makes your body think that it is starving, you will actually retain stored fat.
 This is a natural process to protect you should you be in a situation where you have no food.
 By eating a good breakfast of protein and high-fiber, you will start the day full and your body will burn the calories on an even keel (without insulin spikes).
 Along the same lines, your meals should be consumed earlier in the day with the evening meal being the lightest.
 Most people typically do not do much in the evening as far as activity is concerned so there is the greatest potential to store unused calories as fat.
 By doing aerobic exercise, a person increases his heart rate which means burning more calories.
 You should get about 30 minutes of aerobic exercise at least 3 times each week.
 On days you don't do aerobic exercise, do some strength training such as lifting weights.
 Muscle tissue always burns more calories than fat.